SoumyadipYT-OSS/SDP_Agri_Swastha/README.md

-# Soil Fertility Classification using KNN
+# Soil Fertility Classification using Neural Networks

-This project implements a K-Nearest Neighbors (KNN) machine learning model to classify soil fertility levels based on various soil parameters.
+This project implements a deep learning neural network model to classify soil fertility levels based on key soil nutrients and properties.

 ## Overview